- Getting there and getting around

 If you are planning an organised use of a QPWS-managed area contact your local QPWS office to discuss your proposal.

-- Group activity permits may be required for weddings and large, organised group activities, such as school excursions or adventure training.
+- Organised event permits may be required for weddings and large, organised group activities, such as school excursions or adventure training.

 - Maximum group sizes and other conditions may apply depending on the location you wish to use and the type of activity you are planning.